AnuragKharwar/AnuragKharwar/README.md

 I have been practicing front-end development for approximately two years and currently working in a product-based startup.
 My role involves designing and developing responsive, optimized web pages tailored to specific requirements.
 I have hands-on experience with OAuth authentication, role-based access control, Google Maps API integration, and payment gateway implementation.
 My focus is on delivering user-friendly interfaces and maintaining high performance across applications.

-* 🌍  I'm based in Gujarat.
+💼 Currently working at IDS in a product-based startup, where I integrate OAuth authentication, role-based access control, Google Maps API, and payment gateways into dynamic web applications.

-* ✉️  You can contact me at [anuragkharwarwork@gmail.com](mailto:anuragkharwarwork@gmail.com)
+💡 Currently learning Java Core, Spring Boot, and DevOps to expand my technical expertise.

-* 🚀  I'm currently working on [IDS](http://https://idssoft.com/)
+🤝 Open to collaborating on innovative web applications that solve real-world problems.

-* 🧠  I'm learning Java core,Spring boot and Devops.
+📍 Based in Gujarat, India
-* 🤝  I'm open to collaborating on any interesting web App
+📧 Reach me at anuragkharwarwork@gmail.com

 ### Skills